eastmaels/steemblog.github.io/_posts/account/deanliu/2016-11-21_3-2-1-from-three-steems-to-wan-sps-a-poem-a-new-start-and-a-declaration.md

 - - -

-This page is synchronized from the post: [3..
+This page is synchronized from the post: ['3..
 2..
 1..
-From three steems to 'wan' SPs - a poem, a new start and a declaration  見證過萬一刻](https://steemit.com/@deanliu/3-2-1-from-three-steems-to-wan-sps-a-poem-a-new-start-and-a-declaration)
+From three steems to ''wan'' SPs - a poem, a new start and a declaration  見證過萬一刻'](https://steemit.com/@deanliu/3-2-1-from-three-steems-to-wan-sps-a-poem-a-new-start-and-a-declaration)